Subtlr/Clustering-Datasets/subert_folder/README.md

   - Overestimates alcalinity_of_ash and underestimates hue.
   - Shows lower total phenols and proanthocyanins than truth.

-🔍 **Interpretation**: Suggests wines with lighter body and reduced aromatic complexity — potentially more acidic or mineral-forward types.
+🔍 **Interpretation**: Suggests wines with lighter body and reduced aromatic complexity, potentially more acidic or mineral-forward types.
 GMM exaggerates the alkalinity, which might skew predicted character toward sharper taste profiles.

 ---